Cost-effective scalable quantum error mitigation for tiled Ans\"atze: Computational Details

 \section{Computational Details}

 We performed ground state energy calculations with the tUPS Ansatz on equilibrium geometries of: 1) \ce{LiH} and \ce{H2} with $(2,2)$ active spaces and up to four layers in the tUPS Ansatz; 2) \ce{H2O} and butadiene with $(4,4)$ active spaces and one layer in the Ansatz and 3) benzene with a $(6,6)$ active space and one layer in the Ansatz.
+With the severity of noise encountered during the quantum experiments, it became infeasible to go beyond one layer for the larger systems, and we deemed it sufficient to study LiH and \ce{H2} up to four layers.